cs4372/ios-study-guide/how-tos/remove-storyboard.md

 4. Go back to the result and select Info.plist Main.
 Select `Application Scene Manifest` and hit delete
 5. Go to AppDelegate.swift and delete the code

+Challenges of Storyboards:
+- Hard to resolve merge conflicts
+- Code reviews are difficult
+- Gets complicated when app grows in complexity
+- Can't easily extract reusable components
+- Hard to refactor

 Tip: Create a code snippet for no storyboards for AppDelegate